Clipping Improves Adam-Norm and AdaGrad-Norm when the Noise Is Heavy-Tailed

-and design two specific sequences of noises (one for \algname{AdaGrad} and the second one for \algname{AdaGradD}).
-For \algname{AdaGrad}, we consider a discrete additive noise for the first step such that Markov's inequality holds as equality, and for the remaining steps, noise equals zero.
+and design two specific sequences of noises (one for \algname{Adam}/\algname{M-AdaGrad} and the second one for \algname{AdamD}/\algname{M-AdaGradD}).
+For \algname{Adam}/\algname{M-AdaGrad}, we consider a discrete additive noise for the first step such that Markov's inequality holds as equality, and for the remaining steps, noise equals zero.
 Then, with high probability, $b_t$ becomes large after the first step, which slowdowns the method.
-As for \algname{AdaGradD}, similarly to \citet{sadiev2023high}, we add the noise only to the last step: since $b_t$ is constructed using the norm of the previous stochastic gradient, the noise is independent of the stepsize and can spoil the last iterate.
-See the complete proof and further details in Appendix~\ref{appendix:proofs_failure}. \end{proof}
+As for \algname{AdamD}/\algname{M-AdaGradD}, similarly to \citet{sadiev2023high}, we add the noise only to the last step: since $b_t$ is constructed using the norm of the previous stochastic gradient, the noise is independent of the stepsize and can spoil the last iterate.
+See the complete proofs and details in Appendix~\ref{appendix:proofs_failure}. \end{proof}

-Interestingly, in the above example, it is sufficient to consider the noise with bounded variance to show that the high-probability convergence rates of \algname{AdaGrad}/\algname{AdaGradD} depend polynomially on $\varepsilon^{-1}$ and $\delta^{-\nicefrac{1}{2}}$.
-Moreover, following a similar argument to \citep[Remark 1]{zhang2020adaptive}, one can show the non-convergence of \algname{AdaGradD} when $\alpha < 2$.
-We also conjecture that for $\alpha < 2$ one can show even worse dependence on $\varepsilon$ and $\delta$ for \algname{AdaGrad} (or even non-convergence) since $b_t$ will grow with high probability even faster in this case.
-Nevertheless, the negative result of Theorem~\ref{thm:AdaGrads_failure_main} provides necessary evidence that \algname{AdaGrad}/\algname{AdaGradD} do not achieve desired high-probability convergence rates and motivates us to apply clipping to \algname{AdaGrad}/\algname{AdaGradD}.
+Interestingly, in the above example, it is sufficient to consider the noise with bounded variance to show that the high-probability convergence rates of \algname{Adam(D)}/\algname{M-AdaGrad(D)} depend polynomially on $\varepsilon^{-1}$ and $\delta^{-\nicefrac{1}{2}}$.
+Moreover, following a similar argument to \citep[Remark 1]{zhang2020adaptive}, one can show the non-convergence of \algname{AdamD}/\algname{M-AdaGradD} when $\alpha < 2$.
+We also conjecture that for $\alpha < 2$ one can show even worse dependence on $\varepsilon$ and $\delta$ for \algname{Adam}/\algname{AdaGrad} (or even non-convergence) since $b_t$ will grow with high probability even faster in this case.
+Moreover, we also emphasize that the negative result for \algname{Adam(D)} is established only for $\beta_2 = 1 - \nicefrac{1}{T}$, which is a standard assumption to ensure convergence of \algname{Adam}-type methods.
+Nevertheless, the negative result of Theorem~\ref{thm:AdaGrads_failure_main} provides necessary evidence that \algname{Adam(D)}/\algname{M-AdaGrad(D)} do not achieve desired high-probability convergence rates and motivates us to apply clipping to \algname{Adam(D)}/\algname{M-AdaGrad(D)}.